esSarah/BiDoO/README.md

 - python with webserver - stream works, but does not play nice with opencv
 - python with Jupyter Notebook.
 Out of the book it stalls, there are complex solutions, but all in all not worth it.
 - python with Qt UI - could work, but connection to Android notebook and its cam is flaky.
 - Using Python directly on the phone.
+- flutter application directly on the phone.

+## tested OCR

+- Google Lens (became Plan B)
+- Self made; Klassification Random Forrest, ml assisted pre cleaning of the scan
+- OpenCV
+- Tessseract (Klassik)
+- Google ML

 ## Current Activities

-- test USB connected android phone with Python and QT on desktop / notebook
-- test flutter application directly on the phone.
+- Creating the MVP as phone app (Flutter) with Google ML - no cleaning neccessary, it is just brilliant *making it myself would have been fun as well, but for something published I'd have to drop it anyway.
+I can't compete with most of the recent solutions*

 ## Plan B
 *in case everything else falls until 20220516*